Lone Worker Safety Expo 2019

 08.45 - Registration opens

-Come along with questions for our experts in legislation, health & safety, stress management, police response, training...
+Come along with questions for our experts in legislation, crime prevention, mental health and wellbeing, muscular skeletal risks of mobile technology, police response, training...

 This is also your opportunity to visit our trusted suppliers of lone worker services.